rfawaz22/TacoLocos/README.md

 # How to start

 To test the API download or clone the project and start it.
-It will run on port localhost/8080
+It will run on localhost/8080

 # How to use